cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 so that others can use the code being documented without seeing the implementation of the code itself.
 In other words, API documentation usually describes *what* a piece of code does and not *how* it does what it does (i.e., unless absolutely needed to explain the "what").
-As an example, most students are familar with the API documentation for the [`String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) and [`Scanner`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Scanner.html) classes provided by Java.
+As an example, most students are familiar with the API documentation for the [`String`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/String.html) and [`Scanner`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Scanner.html) classes provided by Java.